 How long do combi boilers last?

-Combi boilers are known for their space-saving design and efficiency.
+One of, if not the most popular type in the UK, combi boilers are known for their space-saving design and efficiency.
 They typically last around 15 to 20 years with proper maintenance.

 Imax Xtra 2 Condensing Boiler